nelsonjchen/mindflakes.com/content/post/github-wiki-see.md

 my offer to post a link somewhere on their blog, README, or tweet, the adoption wasn't as much as I had hoped.

-I had learned about [GH Archive] which is a project that archived every event of GitHub since about 2012.
+I had learned about [GH Archive][gh_archive] which is a project that archived every event of GitHub since about 2012.
 I also learned that the project also mirrors its archive on [BigQuery][bigquery].
 BigQuery allows you to search large datasets with SQL.
 Using BigQuery, I was able to determine that about 2,500 GitHub Wiki pages get edited every day.
 In a week, about 17,000.
 A month?
 66,000 pages.
 My furor at the blocking of indexing increased.

 I decided to throw $45 at the issue and run a big mega-query and queried all of GH Archive.
 Over the lifetime of GH Archive, 4 million pages were edited.
 I